Introduction to interaction design in gov

 Mock-up some ideas

-Design a few ideas quickly, these could be sketched on paper, created in a design app like Sketch or Figma, or written out as plain text.
-Usually the most simple idea is the best.
+Design a few ideas quickly, these could be sketched on paper, created in a design app like Sketch, Figma, Mural or written out as plain text.
+Often, simple and obvious ideas are the best.
 Remember that many users are inexperienced with using computers and digital tools. -

 Prototype